theastropath/turbot/README.md

 - `!about`: Get information about Turbot
 - `!help`: Provides detailed help about all of the following commands
+- `!export`: Send a DM with all the data Turbot has associated with you

 ### 💸 Turnips